14 Top-Rated Churches in Florence

 Address: Piazza San Marco 3, Florence

 Completely rebuilt between 1444 and 1481 by Michelozzo, the church is considered his architectural masterpiece and contains some superb works of art, although some of the artists may not be universally familiar names.
 The rotunda, divided into nine chapels, was begun by Michelangelo in 1444 and completed in a different style by Leon Battista Alberti.
-Close to the entrance, on the left, the small marble temple by Michelozzo was commissioned for the miraculous picture of the Annunciation (the miracle involves the13th-century monk that fell asleep while painting it and awoke to find that angels had completed the face of Mary).
+Close to the entrance, on the left, the small marble temple by Michelozzo was commissioned for the miraculous picture of the Annunciation (the miracle involves the13th-century monk Friar Bartolomeo, who fell asleep while painting it and awoke to find that angels had completed the face of Mary).
+The miracle drew pilgrims who left so many votive offerings that the church had to be enlarged to accommodate them.
 Florentine newlyweds still come here today to leave the bride's bouquet.
 Also on the left is the Cappella Feroni with Andrea del Castagno's fresco, Redeemer and St. Julian (1455).
 His Trinity is in the second chapel, and the fourth chapel has a panel by Perugino, Ascension of Christ.
 The Cappella della Madonna del Soccorso was designed by Giambologna between 1594 and 1598 as his own tomb and is adorned with frescoes, statues, and reliefs.

 A door from the left side of the portico leads into the Chiostro dei Morti, where the fresco Madonna del Sacco is a major work of Andrea del Sarto (1525).
 Adjoining it are the chapterhouse, several chapels, and the sacristy.
 The right-hand door in the portico leads into chapels and the Chiostrino dei Voti (Votive Cloister), known for its frescoes.
 From the left, these include masterpieces by Andrea del Sarto (scenes from the life of St. Filippo Benizzi); Cosimo Rosselli (Summoning and Robing of St. Filippo Benizzi); Alesso Baldovinetti's Nativity; del Sarto's Coming of the Magi and one of his finest, Birth of the Virgin (1514).